Second Thoughts: Vikings' third-and-long situations marked a historic failure in loss to Bengals

 Their staggering number of penalties — 11 accepted against the offense, including nine in the first half — and their first-down ineptitude actually meant their second-down workload (20 plays with 10 or more yards to go, and seven plays with 15-plus to go) might have been more harsh than third.

-Next Sunday's trip to Arizona puts the Vikings in a matchup with Chandler Jones (who had five sacks against Tennessee), J.J.
+Next Sunday's trip to Arizona puts the Vikings in a matchup with Chandler Jones (who had five sacks against Tennessee on Sunday), J.J.
 Watt and a defense that bottled up Titans star Derrick Henry.
 It's not the ideal matchup for a more efficient offensive performance, and the Cardinals' offensive firepower could set up a long day if the Vikings can't emerge from their doldrums.

 "We know what kind of team we have," Thielen said.
 "We know what kind of guys we have.
 We know what kind of playmakers we have.
 It's just playing clean football.
 That's every team is going to say the same thing when they lose games.
 You have to play clean football, because that's what loses games."